baemins/CS443-Kaist-Fall-2017/README.md

 3. Virtual network: CS443-Vnet
 4. Subnet: default
 5. Public IP address: (new) VM01-ip
-    Azure allowes five public IP for free of charge.
-You may need public IP only for the first single VM.
-Later, choose 'none'.
 6. Network Security Group(firewall): (new) VM01-nsg.
-This is only required for the first single VM.
-Later, you can set the same for the all the left VMs.
+You can create every different Network Security Group for every VMs or just use one Network Security Group for all the VMs.
 7. Diagnostic storage account: This storage account is used to collect your VM's log data.

 After final validation, you can create your first VM.